+Choosing the right flooring material is another time where people spend a lot of time thinking over it.
 Budget, personal tastes and requirements, architectural style and weather etc. are the major factors determining the type of flooring for a house.
-The following descriptions of different types of flooring available in India would help you to make an informed decision.
+A detailed descriptions along with merits and demerits of different types of flooring available in India would help you to make an informed decision quickly.

 Although it is expensive and has its own demerits, marble is the most popular flooring in India.
 It is a timeless and graceful material for flooring and historically, marbles were used for luxury houses.
 The famous Taj Mahal of Agra is completely built on Marble.